Hey Everyone! Happy (early) Easter. Alyssa JoJo here with a short and easy recipe for ham for the crock pot! Lets get to it.

 1 can or bottle Guinness Stout

-Seasoning packet that comes with the corned beef brisket
+Seasoning packet that comes with the corned beef

 2 Bay leaves